redkite-labs/redkitecms-docs/book/getting-started.rst

 ===============

-RedKite CMS is a Content Management System application, built on top of Symfony2 Framework and Twitter Bootstrap.
+RedKite CMS is a Content Management System application, built on top of Symfony2 and Twitter Bootstrap frameworks.

 What does it mean that sentence?
 Let's explain it!

-A **Content Management System (CMS)** is a particular application that let you manage website contents directly into your browser, which is the native place where a website lives.
+A **Content Management System (CMS)** is a specific application that let you manage website contents directly into your browser, which is the native place where a website lives.

 Usually you are not required to have programming skills to use this kind of software.

 **Symfony2** is a PHP framework.
-A framework is a set of libraries designed with the purpose to simplify common tasks.
+A framework is a set of libraries designed with the purpose to simplify common developing tasks.
 This one provides a robust security layer, implements tools to prevent your website from common web attacks, provides a routing system to manage the website navigation, provides the tools to interact with a database and more.